Dubai Apartment Rent: Your 2025 Guide to Affordable Expat Living

 - Healthcare: Private health insurance is mandatory for expats, with annual premiums ranging from AED 5,000 to AED 15,000 depending on coverage.

-Leisure activities also vary widely in cost.
+Dubai leisure activities also vary widely in cost.
 A monthly gym membership can be between AED 250 and AED 600, while a day pass to a beach club might cost AED 100-400.

 How to Enjoy Dubai on a Budget

 While Dubai is famous for its luxury, there are many ways to enjoy a vibrant social life without overspending.
 The city offers numerous free or low-cost activities, perfect for unwinding after a busy work week.
+By wisely managing your Dubai apartment rent and other expenses, you can free up budget to enjoy the city's offerings.

 Budget-friendly leisure options include: